5 benefits of Turmeric

-Turmeric is a hugely popular supplement due to the powerful antioxidant and anti-inflammatory benefits of its active ingredient, Curcumin.
-Here we explain the benefits of Curcumin and Turmeric and what to look out for in a supplement.
+Turmeric is a hugely popular herbal supplement due to the powerful properties of its active ingredient, Curcumin.
+Here we explain the benefits of Curcumin and Turmeric and what to look out for.

 What is Turmeric?

 Turmeric is a yellow spice from the root of the Turmeric plant traditionally used in Asian cooking.
 It contains 3 active compounds called curcuminoids.
 These curcuminoids are biologically active in the body and provide a multitude of benefits.
 Turmeric can be added to foods or drinks and even used topically (applying to your skin).

 The most studied and potent of the 3 types of curcuminoids in Turmeric is called Curcumin.
 It is the most common type found in food supplements and research shows it is the most biologically active.